Drunk Man Accidentally Takes $1,600 Uber To NJ After Partying With Friends In West Virginia

 Kenneth adds that he accidentally ordered a more expensive UberXL, and had no choice but to pay the fare.

+‘This Is Life And Death For Children’: Teachers Sound Off On School Safety

-In West Virginia’s unofficial anthem, John Denver sings, “Country roads, take me home….”
+John Denver sings, “Country roads, take me home,” in West Virginia’s unofficial anthem.

-In Kenneth’s case they took him home alright but he won’t be here for long.
+In Kenneth’s case, they took him home alright but he won’t be here for long.

 “I’m heading back to West Virginia this weekend to pick up my bags so if you guys see me say, ‘what’s up!’”